vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 # What is Sphinx
 Sphinx is a tool to generate HTML/PDF from reStructuredText documents.

-This extension relies on specific sphinx setup documented below to show live preview.
+This extension relies on specific sphinx setup documented below to lint code and show live preview.

-# Install Sphinx (0.0.14 and above)
+# Install Python, Sphinx, and Others (0.0.14 and above)
 1. [Download python](https://www.python.org/downloads/) version 2.7.10 or higher (Version 3.4 is recommended).

 2. If you are installing on Windows, ensure both the Python install directory and the Python scripts directory have been added to your `PATH` environment variable.
 For example, if you install Python into the `c:\python34` directory, you would add `c:\python34;c:\python34\scripts` to your `PATH` environment variable.